How many vacations days do you have ?!

 I’m not a fan of guided tours.
 To have someone ordering me around – giving me 20 mins to take pictures of the place is not my cup of tea.
-However, when my travel goals are far away from each other, guided tours with a driver are the only way I can what i need.
+However, when my travel goals are far away from each other, guided tours with a driver are the only way I can what I need.
 For example, when I was in Thailand, I really wanted to see the White temple in Chiang Ray.
-I had three days planned in Chiang Mai, but didn’t had another two spare ones, in my itinerary, to add Chiang Ray too.
+I had three days planned in Chiang Mai but didn’t have another two spare ones, in my itinerary, to add Chiang Rai too.
 So I got a whole day tour from Chiang Mai to the golden triangle, which included the white temple in it.
-I had 30 minutes in it, but it was enough to marvel its beauty and some of my most popular photos.
+I had 30 minutes in it, but it was enough to marvel at its beauty and some of my most popular photos.

 Whenever I need a tour I check GetYourGuide.
 They have a variety of options everywhere around the world, booking is super easy, and I’ve always got whatever is listed in the offer.

 Bear in mind that traveling on a time-budget differs a lot from traveling on a budget.
 It’s a common thing for me to overspend on activities or transportation, just so I have the time to see everything I want.
 I have never regret any of my travels, and I’m sure you won’t too.

 That’s all from me, I hope you can try to travel more now!

 If you haven’t planned your trip there yet, find out how I plan my trips!